KuNNaL2412/VoiceCloning/README.md

 # VoiceCloning

+I am sorry for the inconvenience but I wasn't able to upload large files on GitHub that's why I have used Google Drive.

-I have Implemented 2 versions of Voice Cloner, the first one using SV2TTS and second one using TorToise TTS
+I have Implemented 2 versions of Voice Cloner, the first one using SV2TTS and second one using TorToise TTS.

 # I have uploaded the outputs, models and demo videos of both the versions on Google Drive:- https://drive.google.com/drive/folders/1GFbnzay_ZITPchtusix9Pdy6djtTptgZ?usp=sharing